Abdominal aortic branch occlusion is blockage or narrowing of one of the large arteries in the abdomen that come off of the aorta.

 Restoration of blood flow by angioplasty or removal of blood clot

-Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting drugs to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.
+Acute occlusion is a surgical emergency requiring removal of the blood clot (embolectomy), angioplasty, or some other procedure (such as injecting medications to break up the clot or doing emergency surgical bypass) to restore blood flow to the affected area.

 Lower aorta and common iliac arteries